Guide to Work, Study, Travel and Living Abroad

 Totoco Farm on Ometepe Island in Nicaragua.
 The first garden Emma and I designed.
 The owner wanted to catch and utilize filtered gray water, so we came up with this growing space and even built the table and benches out of found wood.

-Funnily, one of the biggest concerns of most would-be adventurers, whether volunteering on farms or teaching English abroad, is that they are lacking in some essential quality required to do the necessary work.
-In reality, you don’t usually need to speak the local language to teach English in Korea (or anywhere).
-Likewise, you don’t generally need to know much (or possibly anything) about farming, gardening, or building in order to volunteer on farms.
-What hosts are really after, as the WWOOF (Willing Workers on Organic Farms) acronym conceals, are willing workers.
-The skills necessary are not so hard to learn.
+Interestingly, many potential adventurers, whether they're considering volunteering on farms or teaching English abroad, often worry that they lack some essential skill required for the job.
+The truth is, you usually don't need to speak the local language to teach English in Korea or most other places.
+Similarly, when it comes to volunteering on farms, you typically don't need extensive knowledge about farming, gardening, or construction.
+What hosts are genuinely seeking, as the WWOOF (Willing Workers on Organic Farms) acronym implies, are individuals who are willing to put in the effort.
+The required skills are not too difficult to acquire.

-• Get ahead of the game by doing a little learning before you go, there are amazing free resources online, including Permaculture News (for which I now write), and YouTube!, where a simple “permaculture” keyword search will lead you to all sorts of lectures, clips, and even courses.
+• Get ahead of the game by doing a little learning before you go, there are amazing free resources online, including Permaculture News, and YouTube!, where a simple “permaculture” keyword search will lead you to all sorts of lectures, clips, and even courses.

 Earning More than Your Keep